-I know someone who has been diving for almost sixty years and had never seen a whale shark before ... 😄 This diver is marine biologist Steven Weinberg !
+I know someone who's been diving for almost sixty years and has never seen a whale shark before... 😄 This diver is the marine biologist Steven Weinberg !

 Yes, the author of the famous identification books for underwater flora and fauna that divers passionated about biology avidly leaf through.
 (For the uninitiated, we even say "THE Weinberg" about his books which are a reference, a bit like "The Bescherelle" for French spelling books.)

-I has the pleasure to share with Steven Weinberg a great moment in his life as a diver and marine biologist : his very first encounter with a whale shark! ! ! 👌 Or more exactly his two first encounters with this splendid and harmless giant of the seas (this huge shark has no teeth, it feeds on plankton and small fish).
+I thus shared with Steven Weinberg a great moment in his life as a diver and marine biologist: his very first encounter with a whale shark ! ! 👌 Or more exactly his first two encounters with this splendid and harmless giant of the seas (this huge shark has no teeth, it feeds on plankton and small fishes).

 The first time was at Tubbataha.
 The second one at Balicasag Reef, an island located in front of Panglao.
 Video images are worth 10,000 words ...
 Here is a short footage that I made underwater :

-We can see Steven finning energetically very close to the huge shark, had a "macro" lens on his camera (ie a magnifying lens made to capture the image of very small subjects).
-In short, impossible with this equipment to photograph a monster measuring 7-8 meters long!
+Steven, who can be seen swimming vigorously close to the huge shark, had a "macro" lens on his camera (a magnifying lens made to capture the image of very small subjects).
+In short, impossible with this equipment to photograph a monster that is 7-8 meters long!

-But while I was shooting wide-angle photos, Steven, not discouraged by his unsuitable configuration for the big beast, took advantage of his macro lens to photograph details: the whale shark's eye and the parasites it was covered (these are the black marks that can be seen around its mouth and on its fins).
+But while I was shooting wide angle shots, Steven, not discouraged by its configuration unsuited to the big beast, took advantage of his macro lens to photograph details: the eye of the whale shark as well as the parasites it was covered with (these are the black traces you can see around its mouth and on its fins).

-They are very small crustaceans, which he managed to identify: "And who has photos of the shark's eye and its skin, infested with thousands of copepod crustaceans (Pandarus rhincodonicus), huh?
-That's it! " he answers the jokers on Facebook.
+These are very small crustaceans, which he has managed to identify: "And who has photos of the shark's eye and its skin, infested with thousands of copepod crustaceans (Pandarus rhincodonicus), huh?
+And voilà!" he replies to teasing people on Facebook.

-These "whale shark lice" can grow up to one centimeter long and actually feed on algae and bacteria on the shark's skin.
-That would therefore be less parasitism than commensalism, that is to say, these little crustaceans profit from their host, but without harming it.
-They are a priori safe for the whale shark, which has very thick skin (about ten centimeters).
+These "whale shark lice" can grow up to a centimetre long and actually feed on algae and bacteria on his skin.
+This would be less parasitic than commensalismIn other words, these small crustaceans take advantage of their host, but without harming it.
+They are a priori harmless for the whale shark, which has very thick skin (about ten centimetres).

-Unlike Steven, I had already met whale sharks before these two memorable dives in the Philippines ...
-But I have not always been lucky in my quest for the biggest fish in the world.
+Unlike Steven, I had already encountered whale sharks before these two memorable dives of 2018 in the Philippines...
+But I wasn't always lucky in my quest for the biggest fish in the world.